rachel-sousa/SimonEnsemble.github.io/index.md

 ### Nano-porous materials

-Metal-organic frameworks (MOFs) are crystalline materials that possess nano-sized pores, endowing them with enormous internal surface areas.
-As a consequence of their ability to selectively adsorb molecules into their pores, MOFs hold promise for many practical applications.
-For example, MOFs can densify hydrogen gas for onboard vehicular fuel storage, capture radioactive gases emitted during the reprocessing of used nuclear fuel, deliver therapeutic drugs, and detect vapor analytes as chemical sensors.
+Metal-organic frameworks (MOFs) are crystalline materials that possess nano-sized pores.
+The enormous internal surface areas and permanent porosity of MOFs afford them adsorption-based applications in storing, separating, and sensing gases.
+For example, MOFs can densify hydrogen gas for onboard vehicular fuel storage, selectively capture radioactive gases emitted during the reprocessing of used nuclear fuel, and detect toxic vapors or explosives as sensors.

 An exciting aspect of MOFs is their modular and versatile chemistry.
 In the synthesis of MOFs, metal nodes/clusters and organic linker molecules self-assemble in solution to construct a porous framework.